wkambale/keras_gemini/README.md

 ## License

-Distributed under the Apache 2.0 License.
+Distributed under the MIT License.
 See [License](https://github.com/wkambale/keras_gemini/blob/main/LICENSE) for more information.